-With Sixt you can rent a car in the United Kingdom in over 70 cities, with branches conveniently located at main train stations and major airports.
+With Sixt you can rent a car in the United Kingdom in over 70 cities.
+Our car rental UK branches are conveniently placed at main train stations, major airports and easy to reach downtown locations.
 We have 17 branches in London alone, giving you plenty of options when planning a city stay or needing a base to explore from.
 Scroll through the branch menu below to find a car rental location that suits your trip.
 We offer premium customer service, leading brand rental cars and affordable rates at all our UK locations.
 Book one of our top car rental deals in the United Kingdom online in advance and secure yourself the means to move about in comfort and style.

 Our Service | FAQs | Driving Tips | Places of Interest | Crossing Borders

 Read on down the page for more information that can get you started planning your trip.
 We outline the benefits of having a car rental in the United Kingdom and provide sightseeing suggestions and driving tips so you arrive prepared.
 Check out our suggested Top 4 architectural and natural sights and get an idea of where they are in relation to the major cities.
 On this page you can also learn more about our optional extras that allow you to customize your rent a car in the United Kingdom according to your mobility needs.

 We host a top quality fleet of premium car brands with our services on offer for car rental in the United Kingdom.
 Choose from a range of world class rental cars from manufacturers such as BMW, Toyota, Audi and Mercedes-Benz.
 In the UK our range of add-ons include loss damage waiver, guaranteed GPS devices, glass and windscreen coverage and child and baby seats.
 Booking these in advance will save you money on your car rental deals in the United Kingdom and can help ensure the extras you want are available for your rental vehicle.